JuliaDataScience/JuliaDataScience/contents/dataframes_select.md

 sco(s, process=without_caption_label)
 ```

-To select everything _except_ one or more columns, use `Not` with either a single column name:
+To select everything _except_ one or more columns, use `Not` with either a single column:

 ```jl
 s = """select(responses(), Not(:q5))"""
 sco(s, process=without_caption_label)
 ```

-Or, with multiple column names:
+Or, with multiple columns:

 ```jl
 s = """select(responses(), Not([:q4, :q5]))"""
 sco(s, process=without_caption_label)
 ```

-It's also fine to combine column names with `Not`:
+It's also fine to mix and match columns that we want to preserve with columns that we do `Not` want to select:

 ```jl
 s = """select(responses(), :q5, Not(:id))"""
 sco(s, process=without_caption_label)
 ```

-Note how `q5` is now the first column.
+Note how `q5` is now the first column in the `DataFrame` returned by `select`.
-But, there is a more clever way to do this, and that is with `:`.
+There is a more clever way to achieve the same using `:`.
 The colon `:` can be thought of as "all the columns that we didn't include yet".
 For example: